PanicStation.org

 What to do now

-2. Check whether settings are being enforced.
+2. Check whether the setting is being enforced.

 • Firefox: use Refresh Firefox.

-• Update your OS and browsers.
+• Update your operating system and browsers.

 • Turn on multi-factor authentication where available.